piky/templator/README3.md

 ## Overview and why generating

 This tool serve to aid with templates generation in Zabbix.
-We suggest to use this tools because we want to achieve the following goals:
+We suggest to use this tool because we want to achieve the following goals:
 - A dozers or hunders of Templates can be changed in bulk
 - Same templates for different versions of Zabbix
 - Same templates for different versions of SNMP(if SNMP)